project-chip/connectedhomeip/docs/testing/python.md

     -   Example:
         `--discriminator 1234 --KVS kvs1 --trace-to json:${TRACE_APP}.json`

+-   `app-ready-pattern`: Regular expression pattern to match against the output of the application to determine when the application is ready.
+If this parameter is specified, the test runner will not run the test script until the pattern is found.

+    -   Example:
+        `"Manual pairing code: \\[\\d+\\]"`

 -   `script-args`: Specifies the arguments to be passed to the test script.